 So, if a user sees a PPC ad for your company and clicks on it, all of the credit would be assigned to that PPC campaign.
 Even if you later took out a social ad which caused the user to convert.

 From a ROAS perspective, this is great, but what about the touchpoints that led that user through their customer journey?
 And what about the social ad which drove the user to convert?
 With first-click attribution, these steps aren’t counted.

 Last-click attribution is another popular form of marketing attribution in which all of the credit is assigned to the very last touchpoint a user has before becoming a customer.

-If we think back to flights needing an average of 500 touch points to convert a user to a customer, then first-click only gives a very small part of the data.
+If we think back to how long our customer journeys are then it becomes clear that first-click only gives a very small part of the data.

 Now that we know about single-touch attribution models, let’s look into the different multi-touch attribution models.